-Australia’s skills gap has been receiving a significant amount of coverage and research indicates three in four Australian CEOs are concerned about a looming shortage in key occupations and skills.
+Australia's skills gap has been receiving a significant amount of coverage, and research indicates that three in four Australian CEOs are concerned about a looming shortage in key occupations and skills.
 The conversation about the national skills gap encompasses a few different dimensions.
 First, technological change and automation will likely drive a digital skills gap.
 Second, skills gaps are affecting cities and regions in a different way.
 Third, employers, industry groups, and other stakeholders are planning to tackle the issue in a range of ways.

 Where's the skills gap?